 Market volume of fully automated cars expected to grow to 13.7 billion U.S. dollars by 2030.

 The market for autonomous vehicles (AVs) will grow significantly from 2018 through 2030.
 Fully automated cars are expected to contribute some 13.7 billion U.S. dollars by 2030.
-One in ten vehicles will be self-driving by then.
+One in ten vehicles will be self-driving by then, so would that mean that there will be no driving lessons or learners test WA needed anymore?
+We don’t know yet but it’s still important that you understand road signs and the law even with a self-driving car.
 This is part of the observations of Statista’s newest DossierPlus on autonomous vehicles highlighting the current state of the industry.

 Clearly, the market growth depends on the speed of consumer acceptance and the manufacturers’ ability to scale up production.
 Many consumers see attacks from hackers as the main barrier to autonomous vehicle adoption: Almost four out of five consumers do not trust self-driving cars to provide enough vehicle security.
 More than 70 percent of consumers do not think driverless vehicle systems will be safe from hackers.